Quickstart: Create an Azure container registry using the Azure portal

 To log in to the registry to work with container images, this quickstart requires that you are running the Azure CLI (version 2.0.55 or later recommended).
 Run

 az --version to find the version.
 If you need to install or upgrade, see Install Azure CLI.

-You must also have Docker installed locally.
+You must also have Docker installed locally with the daemon running.
 Docker provides packages that easily configure Docker on any Mac, Windows, or Linux system.